Cosplay in general

 Rules and schedule

 - The first round will be online.
 All cosplayes will be judged by the jury according to submitted materials (thorough photo documentation of the cosplay including individual parts and reference pictures) which is to be submitted by 24th March 2019 with no extensions allowed.

 - By 29th March 2019, the jury will select 15-20 best cosplayers who move to the next round (the number is subject to change).
 These will have 2 weeks for potential tweaks and preparation of their sketch.

 - The contestants have to present their own sketch within 3 minutes.
 The sketch is an integral part of the evaluation, so it should be original, interesting and entertaining.
 The whole stage will be available to you, as well as microphones and background music of your own choice (to be provided by you in advance, not on site).
 You are limited only by your own imagination, but you need to have your sketch approved by the organizers by 7th March 2019 at the latest.

 - It is necessary for the selected contestants to register at the event on Friday 12th at 7 PM as cosplay contestants (no need to have the costume on you then).
 Should there be any problem with the time, you need to notify us about this.
 Cosplayers who fail to register will be eliminated from the contest.

 - The second round will have two parts:

-- The first part will be non-public in front of the jury on Saturday at 9:30 AM.
+- The first part will be non-public in front of the jury on Saturday 13th at 10:00 AM.
 Each contestant will be assigned an exact time, so that they don’t have to wait for when they are next in line.
-The jury will evaluate the cosplay as such.
-Immediately after this part, there will be a sound test at 11:00 AM which everyone has to attend.
+The jury will evaluate the cosplay at this time with some questions for the contestants.

 After all cosplayers’ performances, the jury will consult for 30 minutes which will be filled with another programme.
 After that, we will disclose the winners, who will accept prizes for the first, second and third places in the cosplay contest, the people’s choice and the organizers’ choice.